 This is evidenced by the general acceptance of the outright bullying of children with food allergies, and their parents.
-They have become the only disabled group who can be made fun of incessantly, laughed at in all areas of their lives.
+They have become the only disabled group who can be made fun of openly.

 A woman approached me once because she saw a copy of Allergic Living magazine in my bag.
 She shared with me that her son had severe nut allergies, as did mine.
 Even as strangers, we had a supportive, encouraging conversation that day.
 We didn’t know each other, but we knew each other.
 We knew the journey, the fears, the struggles.
 Allergy parents support each other, and that’s our strength.

-As heavy as food allergies are – and they are heavy, I believe it will help our cause to incorporate them into the culture.
+As heavy as food allergies are- and they are heavy at times, I believe it will help our cause to incorporate them into the culture.
 We have to find ways to bring them into the world.
-Even if that simply means showing support to someone facing eye rolls and sighs, or constructively commenting under a meme that depicts people with food allergies as less than.
+Even if that simply means offering encouragement to someone else who speaks up about food allergies, or constructively commenting under a meme that depicts people with food allergies as less than.
 Staying quiet hasn’t helped our cause, so let’s try speaking out.

 As we act and react, our children are listening and watching.
 If we hide and show fear of speaking openly, so will they.
 If we fail to look people in the eye as we ask about ingredients in a restaurant, so will they.
 Our only option is to be courageous and confident as we navigate our way in a world that many don’t understand.